-The YWCA Madison’s downtown location features affordable apartments for low-income women, providing a safe and supportive permanent home in the heart of Madison.
-Apartments are available to women who make less than $32,600 per year.
-Rent ranges from $378 to $735 per month depending on the size of the room.
+YWCA Madison’s downtown location features affordable apartments for low-income women, providing a safe and supportive permanent home in the heart of Madison.
+Apartments are available to women who make less than $35,280 per year.
+Rent ranges from $400 to $770 per month depending on the size of the room.

 The apartments range in size from single-room occupancy (SRO) to one-bedroom units.
 Renters in SRO units share a bathroom, similar to the arrangement in a university dorm.
 Each floor also features a community kitchen and lounge.
-The YWCA Madison building has 68 SRO and 12 one-bedroom units, all of which are furnished.
+The YWCA Madison building has 68 SRO and 5 efficiency units and 7 one-bedroom apartments, all of which are furnished.

 A food and personal care pantry is available to residents.